Trap of Feature Diversity in the Learning of MLPs: Explaining the dynamics of the decrease of feature diversity

-We find that the increasing similarity of feature gradients in the first phase can be explained as the increasing similarity between neurons, \emph{i.e.} being explained as the phenomenon that weights of different neurons are optimized towards a common direction.
-Given an input sample $x$, we rewrite the back propagation in the $l$-th linear layer as follows.
-In this way, we can consider gradients {$\dot F_{t}^{(l-1)}(x)$} computed in the back propagation as the result of a pseudo-forward propagation.
-In this pseudo-forward propagation, the input is gradients \emph{w.r.t.} features of the {$l$}-th layer {$\dot F_{t}^{(l)}(x)$}, and the output is $d$-dimensional gradients {$\dot F_{t}^{(l-1)}(x)$}.
-Accordingly, the equivalent weight matrix {$W_t^{(l)^T}=[{w_{t,1}^{(l)}}, w_{t,2}^{(l)}, \cdots, w_{t,d}^{(l)}]^{T} \in \mathbb{R}^{d\times h}$} can be considered consisting of $d$ pseudo-neurons.
+\textbf{The decreasing diversity of feature gradients over different samples is owing to the phenomenon that different neurons in a layer are optimized towards a common direction in the first phase.} For example, as Figure \ref{fig:logic}(a) shows, at the beginning of the learning, different neurons are optimized towards different directions.
+Along with the learning process, different neurons gradually tend to be optimized along a similar direction.
+According to the forward propagation in Eq. \eqref{eq:140}, feature gradients { $\dot F_{t}^{(l)}$} at the $l$-th layer during the back propagation can be rewritten as In this way, we can consider feature gradients { $\dot F_{t}^{(l-1)}$} as the result of a pseudo-forward propagation.
+In the pseudo-forward propagation, the input is the gradient \emph{w.r.t.} features of the {$l$}-th layer { $\dot F_{t}^{(l)}$}, and the output is the gradient of the { $(l\!-\!1)$}-th layer { $\dot F_{t}^{(l-1)} \in \mathbb{R}^{d}$}.
+Accordingly, the equivalent weight matrix is given as { $W_t^{(l)^\top}\!\!\!=[{w_{t,1}^{(l)}}, w_{t,2}^{(l)}, \cdots, w_{t,d}^{(l)}]^{\top}\!\!\! \in \mathbb{R}^{d\times h}$}, which consists of $d$ ``pseudo-neurons.''